kuzmanst88/database-analyzer/README.md

 Activate the plugin through the 'Plugins' menu in WordPress.

-Navigate to Tools > Database Analyzer to start analyzing and cleaning your database.
+Navigate to DB Analyzer to start analyzing and cleaning your database.